 5 Foods That Can Make Autism Worse

-For some with ASD, we see brains that are wildly overactive – often due to an inflammatory process.
+For some with ASD, we see ASD brains through SPECT imaging that are wildly overactive – often due to an inflammatory process.
 For others, we see brains with dramatic under-activity, that may be due to a toxin or some type of insult or injury to the brain.

 This is one of the reasons why it is so important to look at brain function when coming up with a treatment plan for ASD.
 Throwing medication-tipped darts in the dark can hurt people.
 But there is one thing that ALL people with ASD should do regardless of whether their brains are overactive or under-active…eliminate anything that can hurt their brain.

 Along those lines, it is important to realize that the food you eat is either medicine or it is poison.
 Here are the top 5 foods to avoid as they can make ASD worse.

 When casein (one of the proteins in dairy) mixes with stomach acid, it produces something called an exorphin.
 Exorphins bind to the opioid receptor sites and can result in a myriad of troubles – brain fog, spaciness, inability to concentrate, and a numbness to pain, just to name a few.

 In our experience, when people with ASD removed dairy from their diet, they began talking more, their hyperactivity was reduced, and bowel problems were resolved.

 A mixture of proteins found in grains such as wheat, barley, and rye, gluten can increase inflammation when ingested.
 In fact, your body can create antibodies to gluten which can fire up, or inflame, your brain.